 Staff may only use online / cloud services which have been approved by the school for the purposes of Data Protection, as listed in the school's Privacy Notices (see school website).
-If you want to use an online service other than those listed you must obtain permission.
-Should you require such permission then please speak to CLT IT Support Team in the first instance.
+If you want to use an online service other than those listed, you must obtain permission.